klaytn/klaytn-docs/docs/klaytn-history/README.md

 # Klaytn Hard Fork History

-This page shows all the major milestones, forks and updates to the Klaytn blockchain.
+This page shows all the hard forks to the Klaytn blockchain.

 ## EthTxType